St Louis International

 The airport is attractive, with futuristic LED lighting in Terminal 1 and many new facilities.
 There are also exhibitions of glass screens by local artists in Concourses A and C. Terminal 1 was damaged by a tornado in 2011, however reconstruction is underway and expected to be completed sometime in 2012; operations are proceeding in the meantime.

-The airport is situated 13 miles (21km) northwest of St Louis.
+The airport is situated 10 miles (16km) northwest of St Louis.

 Getting to the city

-The Metrolink light rail system departs from both terminals between 5am and midnight to the city centre.
+The Metrolink light rail system departs from both terminals between 4am and just before 1am to the city centre.
 Shared van services provide transport to city centre hotels, and airport taxis are also available from both terminals.

 GMT -6 (GMT -5 from the second Sunday in March to the first Sunday in November).